wizardyesterday/AutomaticGainControl/README.txt

 variable, gainValue, from the above example.

 5.0 Example Program
-An example program is provided in ser/testAgc.cc.
-The program illustrates how to initialize the AGC software with some contrived values, it explains how to invoke the  AGC usng a contrived aignal magnitude, and an explaination of when the AGC should actually be operated at run time.
+An example program is provided in src/testAgc.cc.
+The program illustrates how to initialize the AGC software with some contrived values, it explains how to invoke the  AGC usng a contrived aignal magnitude, and an explanation of when the AGC should actually be operated at run time.

 6.0 Closing Remarks.